Advice please - constant leg pain

 P.S. a quick tip.
 If you sit down in a chair and perform this movement and feel pain, it's likely inflammation/shin splints:

 This is some random person off the internet.
 Slightly below the knee might be a tight IT Band.
 Foam rolling is best for that.
 However it would be best to go to a physiotherapist, or a chiropractor that specializes in Active Release.
-I went in for knee issues and turns out my lower back is incredibly tight.1
+I went in for knee issues and turns out my lower back is incredibly tight.

-See a physio1
+See a physio

 Disclaimer.
 I am not a medical professional.